 lines(density(airquality$Temp), lwd = 4, col = "red")

-In this example, we add multiple Histograms to plot region.
+In this R example, we add multiple Histograms to the plot region.

 Creating R Histogram using CSV File

-The above code snippet draws the histogram using the CSV file for the Sales Amount.
+The above code snippet computes the hist of the given data in the CSV file for the Sales Amount.